Ai Kago: 2004–2007: W

-In August 2004, Kago and Tsuji graduated from Morning Musume together after Minimoni began their indefinite hiatus.
+In August 2004, Kago and Tsuji graduated from Morning Musume together after Mini-Moni began their indefinite hiatus.
 Under the arrangement of their agency, Kago and Tsuji formed a new pop duo, W, releasing two albums and six singles together.

 Before the release of their seventh single and their third album, W3: Faithful, on February 9, 2006, Friday published photos showing Kago smoking.
 She was 15 at the time the photos were taken.
 The following day, her agency issued a press statement saying that she and W's activities had been suspended "indefinitely."
 Kago spent the remainder of the year under house arrest at her family's residence in Nara.
 During this time, she was not allowed to have contact with Tsuji or any of the other members from her agency, and she was caught smoking again during her probation period.

 In 2007 Up-Front Works reported that they were working on her comeback.
 In late March 2007, photos of Kago going to an onsen with a man 18 years her senior and smoking for a third time circulated in the media, further tarnishing her reputation.
 Not long after, Yuukichi Kawaguchi, the director of Up-Front Works, issued a statement announcing that she had been dismissed from the agency.